michele-segata/cooperis/README.md

 ./configure --with-gsl-include=/opt/local/include --with-gsl-lib=/opt/local/lib
 ```

 Please make sure to change the GSL paths to match your owns.
-You can specify
-the number of compute threads to use for the computation of the RIS gain by
-using the `*.**.nicRis.phyRis.maxComputeThreads` param in the `omnetpp.ini` file
-of your simulation.
-If left unspecified, the number of threads will be
-set to the number of available cores on your machine.
-> [!NOTE]
-> If your machine has a very large number of cores, you might want to limit the
-> number of threads to the number of real cores, excluding hyperthreading ones to
-> achieve best performance.

 Finally, simply type

 ```bash
 make
 ```

 to build CoopeRIS.

+> [!NOTE]
+> You can specify
+> the number of compute threads to use for the computation of the RIS gain by
+> using the `*.**.nicRis.phyRis.maxWorkerThreads` param in the `omnetpp.ini` file
+> of your simulation.
+If left unspecified, the number of threads will be
+> set to the number of available cores on your machine.

+> [!WARNING]
+> If your machine has a very large number of cores, you might want to limit the
+> number of threads to the number of real cores, excluding hyperthreading ones to
+> achieve best performance.

 ### CoopeRIS (GPU support)